Scroll to content

 Intent

-At Healey, we firmly believe that our school curriculum should provide our pupils with the opportunities to develop the attitudes, skills and essential knowledge needed to enable them to grow up in this community and become responsible adults who can make a positive contribution to the modern, multicultural world.
+At Healey JIN School we firmly believe that our school curriculum should provide our pupils with the opportunities to develop the attitudes, skills and essential knowledge needed to enable them to grow up in this community and become responsible adults who can make a positive contribution to the modern, multicultural world.
 The teaching of Maths equips our children with the tools to be fluent, solve problems and have the ability to reason logically.

 The National Curriculum order for Mathematics describes what must be taught in each key stage.
 As a school we follow the Mathematical Programme of study 2014 as it ensures continuity and progression in the Teaching of Maths.

-Our children should
+Our pupils should

 • have a sense of the size of a number and where it fits into the number system